 – Library Journal

 Part I, The Southern Solomons covers the bloody six-month struggle for Guadalcanal.
-The relationship between ground fighting, naval warfare and air combat is described in considerable detail as first one side and then the other gains the advantage.
-Seven major naval engagements are recounted including America’s severe defeat at Savo Island and decisive victory in the three-day Naval Battle of Guadalcanal–another notable turning point.
+The relationship between ground fighting, naval warfare, and air combat is described in considerable detail as first one side and then the other gains the advantage.
+Seven major naval engagements are recounted, including America’s severe defeat at Savo Island and decisive victory in the three-day Naval Battle of Guadalcanal.

 Part II, The Central Solomons chronicles the amphibious operations in the New Georgia Islands group including the five separate landings at Rendova, Segi Point, Viru Harbor, Wickham Anchorage, and Rice Anchorage, plus three more significant naval battles and the occupation of Vella Lavella.

-Lessons Learned – Finally, the many valuable lessons learned during the Solomons Campaigns are summarized–ranging from logistic support and force requirements to offshore toeholds and leapfrogging.
+Lessons Learned – The many valuable lessons learned during the Solomons Campaigns are summarized, ranging from logistic support and force requirements to offshore toeholds and leapfrogging.
 Most became doctrine in later Pacific campaigns.